CiroLee/termts/README.md

   <h1 align="left">termts</h1>
 </div>

 > termts is a collection that contains tiny and useful terminal script termts

+🚧 this Repository is Archived, please use [go-termts](https://github.com/CiroLee/go-termts) instead

 node version need >= **14**